Walk...

 Children-Spouses - Close fellowship

 God calls us to love people.
-However before we get into that, we need the warning of not being trapped into unholy relationships under the guise of “unconditional love”
+However, before we get into that, we need the warning of not being trapped into unholy relationships under the guise of “unconditional love.”

 First things first!
 We do have to beware of some people who would drag us down.
-You must be very cautions about all your relationships because it could cost you your soul!
+You must be very cautious about all your relationships because it could cost you your soul!
 God’s wrath will come on you because of your close relationships with evil people.

 Unholy relationships can corrupt.
-Haggai 2:10-13 says, “On the twenty-fourth day of the ninth month, in the second year of Darius, the word of the LORD came to the prophet Haggai: ‘This is what the LORD Almighty says: `Ask the priests what the law says: If a person carries consecrated meat in the fold of his garment, and that fold touches some bread or stew, some wine, oil or other food, does it become consecrated?'’
-The priests answered, ‘No.’ Then Haggai said, ‘If a person defiled by contact with a dead body touches one of these things, does it become defiled?’
-‘Yes,’ the priests replied, ‘it becomes defiled.’’”
+Haggai 2:10-13 says, “On the twenty-fourth day of the ninth month, in the second year of Darius, the word of the LORD came by Haggai the prophet, saying, ‘Thus says the LORD of hosts: “Now, ask the priests concerning the law, saying, ‘If one carries holy meat in the fold of his garment, and with the edge he touches bread or stew, wine or oil, or any food, will it become holy?’”’
+Then the priests answered and said, ‘No.’ And Haggai said, ‘If one who is unclean because of a dead body touches any of these, will it be unclean?’
+So the priests answered and said, ‘It shall be unclean.’”

-We cannot make a doctrine to NOT have fellowship with relatives, or TO HAVE fellowship with your relatives.
-However I have personally seen the enemy use relatives to prolong generational curses in some believer’s lives who would not separate themselves.
+We cannot make a doctrine to NOT HAVE fellowship with relatives, or to HAVE fellowship with your relatives.
+However, I have personally seen the enemy use relatives to prolong generational curses in some believers’ lives who would not separate themselves.
 Some people make a practice of family worship, while at the same time attempting to walk with Jesus.
 It is like trying to straddle a fence, eventually it will tear you right down the middle, and you will be trapped in spiritual death.

 People will attempt to manipulate you, especially if you have a good heart and are merciful.
 Jesus never allowed people to manipulate Him, and He was the perfect in mercy.
-He only did and said what He heard and saw His father do in while He was in prayer.
+He only did and said what He heard and saw His father do while He was in prayer.
 The key to staying safe is to stay in contact with God on a daily basis, and He will protect you from harm as you interface with people.

 There are times we are called into fellowship.
 It will be with our spouse, our (minor) children, or perhaps a circle of believers that God calls us to fellowship with.
-These God ordained relationships require a different attitude; an attitude of unconditional love which leads to our growth and their growth.
+These God-ordained relationships require a different attitude; an attitude of unconditional love which leads to our growth and their growth.

 Oftentimes God puts us into contact with people, and because of that contact, our real selves are made known, and who we really are inside is revealed.

-The Christian life and the family life are not to be lived individually, but as part of a “body”.
 Why is this?
 God created us to have a deep need for relationship with Him and with others around us.
 So often we close up with other people because we get hurt or we don’t trust them.
 I understand that, I have been tempted to feel that way.
 But the Lord has always reminded me that withdrawing from relationships that have hurt is not His answer.
 What would happen is I would lose something eternally in my heart that needed to be developed.

 There is another purpose God has for putting us into family and church relationships.
 When we are in groups like this, the worst in us comes out and the hidden things that need to be changed are brought to the surface.
 If a lake has pollution in it, the best thing to do is to stir it up.
 A good storm helps the junk rise to the top; then the scum can be scraped off.

-Jerimiah 31 says the heart is deceitful above all things.
+Jeremiah 31 says the heart is deceitful above all things.
 We cannot know what garbage is in our heart except that God shows us.
 Sometimes He brings us around other people so we will recognize those problems in our hearts.
 Too often we blame others, but we should be looking at our own heart first.

-In Ephesians 4-6 God was teaching Spirit filled believers how to stay in contact with God by treating others properly.
+In Ephesians 4-6 God was teaching Spirit-filled believers how to stay in contact with God by treating others properly.
 He was not teaching legalism, but he was attempting to give them the knowledge that they needed to stay in good relation with God.

-Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
-In this same way, husbands ought to love their wives as their own bodies.
-He who loves his wife loves himself.
-After all, no-one ever hated his own body, but he feeds and cares for it, just as Christ does the church-- for we are members of his body.
-"For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.”
-This is a profound mystery--but I am talking about Christ and the church.
+Husbands, love your wives, just as Christ also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the word, that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.
+So husbands ought to love their own wives as their own bodies; he who loves his wife loves himself.
+For no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord does the church.
+For we are members of His body, of His flesh and of His bones.
+‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh.’
+This is a great mystery, but I speak concerning Christ and the church.
+Nevertheless let each one of you in particular so love his own wife as himself, and let the wife see that she respects her husband.

 The bottom line is that God wants us to treat others with His unconditional love, not our human type of love.
-The only way to do that is to turn our character into His character, and the only way to do that is to bring the scum to the surface, the un Christlike things out into the light.
+The only way to do that is to turn our character into His character, and the only way to do that is to bring the scum to the surface, the un-Christlike things out into the light.
 The quickest way to do that is to get around a family or a group of believers in fellowship or in church.

-Love cannot prevail unless character is deepened
+Love cannot prevail unless character is deepened.

 The people around you, especially children and teenagers, will sometimes act foolishly because some of their expectations are unmet.
 What they really need is unconditional love.